prototypefund/Digital_Bargeld-docs/taler-auditor-manual.rst

 existing transactions are processed, the auditor processes store the current checkpoint in its database and generate a JSON report.

-A separate script and Jinja2-TeX template are used to convert JSON reports into latex and then PDF.
+The taler-auditor shell script calls the five helpers and then uses Jinja2 with a TeX template to convert the five individual JSON reports into LaTeX and then into PDF.

 The auditor's database